exequze/exequze/README.md

 ---

 ## Objective
-I am currently exploring the offensive side of Cyber Security.
 My goal is to master the art of penetration testing, completing CTF's and achieving proficiency in Linux-based environments.

 ## Education & Certification
 **B.Sc.
 Cyber Security** (Current Student)